which scooter to choose

 The scooters of 50 cm3

-The scooters of 50 cm3 are surely the best known, the most used.
-You will find them in all high school car parks, in front of all supermarkets.
+The 50 cc scooters are surely the best known and most used.
+You find them in all high school parking lots, in front of all supermarkets.
 And for good reason !
 You don't need a license to drive them.
-They are in fact accessible from the age of 14 years, it is nevertheless compulsory to have the BSR (Road safety certificate) as well as ASSR (School Road Safety Certificate) to be able to drive them.
+They are in fact accessible from the age of 3, it is nevertheless compulsory to have the BSR (Road safety certificate) as well as ASSR (School Road Safety Certificate) to be able to drive them.

 The scooters of 125 cm3